Procedure Code

 Auto Tax: Determines whether or not Sales Tax is applied to this procedure.

 Assign to Prov: Assign a specific provider to this procedure.
 For example, create a procedure for selling mouthwash from the dental office, then assign the procedure to a dummy provider.
 This avoids inflated production numbers on real providers.
-The provider selected here is assigned to this procedure when it is created and when it is set complete.
+The provider selected here is assigned to this procedure when it is created, attached to an appointment, or an attached appointment is set complete.

 Bypass Global Lock Date: Determines whether or not this procedure is affected by the Global Lock Date (if turned on).